time4tea-net/py-hole/README.md

 # Install It!

-This software is *alpha* quality at best.
-It may not work for you, or even at all.
+This software is beta quality.
+It has been used on a number of small networks for many years with no issues.

 ```
-wget -qO - 'https://bintray.com/user/downloadSubjectPublicKey?username=time4tea' | sudo apt-key add
+curl -L https://packagecloud.io/time4tea/py-hole/gpgkey | sudo apt-key add -
-echo "deb https://dl.bintray.com/time4tea/py-hole time4tea free" | sudo tee -a /etc/apt/sources.list
+echo "deb https://packagecloud.io/time4tea/py-hole/any/ any main" | sudo tee /etc/apt/sources.list.d/time4tea_py-hole.list
 sudo apt-get update
 sudo apt-get install py-hole
 ```